tobiasbp/tanks-vs-monsters/README.md

-# python-arcade
+# tanks-vs-monsters
-A simple game built with Python and the Arcade library.
+A game written in Python using the Arcade library

 # Setup virtual environment